How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 Can I use this alongside SSH?

 Yes.
-You can mix approaches per repo, but the point of this guide is that you don’t need SSH for multiple accounts if you don’t want it.
+You can mix approaches per repo.
+The point of this guide is just that you don’t need SSH for multiple accounts if you don’t want it.

 Summary

-Useful docs: GitHub CLI authentication · Set up Git credential helper
+Useful docs: GitHub CLI authentication and Set up Git credential helper

 Thanks for reading!